 When Sam Peckinpah made Cross Of Iron in 1976, he was probably not aware that it was the last time he would exercise anything remotely like creative control over one of his films.
 But this magnificent war film was the final chance that the greatest American director of his generation would have to deliver the film that he wanted to make, even if the critics and audiences didn’t want to see it.

-Cross Of Iron was a change of scene for him, away from Hollywood and into the arms of Wolf Hartwig, a successful German producer of pornography who was looking for a respectable project.
-It was an Anglo-German production with money from EMI, the company who subsequently co-financed Convoy, by which time Peckinpah’s involvement with cocaine had become ruinous.
-Set in 1943, Cross Of Iron centres on the lengthy German retreat from Russia and deals with one platoon under heavy bombardment from surrounding Soviet troops.
+Set in 1943, the film is centred around the lengthy German retreat from Russia and deals with one platoon under heavy bombardment from surrounding Soviet troops.
 The officers, Colonel Brandt (Mason) and Captain Kiesel (Warner), are all too aware that defeat is inevitable and are simply trying to get out of the war alive.
 Their only hope is the bravery of Corporal Steiner (Coburn).
 Steiner is cynic with no illusions about his own unimportance in the scheme of things; his only belief is in survival and his only loyalty is to the men under his command.
 He loathes his country, his superior officers and, ultimately, himself.
-Matters are not improved with the arrival from France of Captain Stransky (Schell), a Prussian aristocrat whose head is filled with delusions about war and who possesses the burning desire to win the Iron Cross.
+Matters are not improved with the arrival from France of Captain Stransky (Schell), a Prussian aristocrat whose head is filled with delusions about honour in battle and the dignity of the soldier (concepts no longer relevant, if they ever were) and who possesses the burning desire to win the Iron Cross.
 Stransky and Steiner take an immediate dislike to each other and the new officer discovers that Steiner may be a bigger obstacle to his desire for a medal than the ever advancing Russian army.

 Steiner is the archetypal latter-day Peckinpah hero; tough, harsh, immovable and ever so slightly melancholic.
-Peckinpah's heroes have often been cynics – though not always as Cable Hogue demonstrates - and Steiner combines Pat Garrett's sense of the absurdities of human nature with the existential aimlessness of Benny in Bring Me The Head Of Alfredo Garcia.
+Peckinpah’s heroes begin to get increasingly cynical from Pat Garrett onwards, and Steiner combines Garrett’s sense of the absurdities of human nature with the existential aimlessness of Benny in Bring Me The Head Of Alfredo Garcia.
 James Coburn was the perfect choice, and he gives one of his finest performances, dominating every scene he appears in with ease.
-He's matched by Maximillian Schell, an actor who has given so many hammy performances that it's quite a shock to be reminded of how good he can be with decent material.
-James Mason has just the right benevolence as the ageing, tired Colonel and David Warner, a Peckinpah veteran, is underused but fun as the disillusioned Kiesel – when asked what he’ll do after the war he replies, “Get ready for the next one.”
+He’s matched by Maximillian Schell, an actor who has given so many hammy performances that it’s quite a shock to be reminded of how good he can be with decent material.
+James Mason has just the right benevolence as the ageing, tired Colonel and David Warner, a Peckinpah veteran, is underused but fun as the disillusioned Kiesel.
 The supporting cast, most of them unfamiliar European actors, are a fine collection of tough guys chosen as much for their look as anything else.
-Typically, the women play second fiddle, although Senta Berger makes an impression as a nurse and a group of Russian women found in a shack make a very definite feminist statement as they deal out a well deserved fate to the only Nazi in the company.
+Typically, the women play second fiddle, although Senta Berger makes an impression as a nurse and a group of Russian prostitutes make a very definite feminist statement as they deal out a well deserved fate to the only Nazi in the company.

-Peckinpah's control is supreme here, despite a long and difficult production, and it's all the more disappointing that this proved to be his last wholly satisfactory film.
-He is comfortable working with John Coquillon, the cinematographer who became his DP of choice after he ended his collaboration with Lucien Ballard, and Coquillon’s particularly wizardly for photographing harsh, bleak landscape is well used here.
-The editing was done by three people – Michael Ellis, Tony Lawton and Murray Jordan – and it is spectacular.
-Their editing process took a full seven months, completed just down the hallway from where Paul Hirsch and Marcia Lucas were working on a little film called Star Wars.
-The film is slightly flawed - the middle hospital section detracts from the intensity of the scenes at the front, and there is a dream sequence that looks like a Ken Russell parody.
-The dialogue is also sometimes rather odd – I love the quotation which comes at the beginning of this review but it doesn’t seem to connect to the rest of the film.
-Indeed, the screenplay is somewhat problematic, proceeding in an episodic fashion which betrays the script problems – Julius J. Epstein, who receives the primary credit, had all his work re-written by James Hamilton and Walter Kelley.
-But the problems don’t matter because at the heart of the film is Peckinpah's rational and clear-headed view that war is an absurd, sick joke that dehumanises the men that perpetuate it.
+Peckinpah’s control is supreme here, and it’s all the more disappointing that this proved to be his last wholly satisfactory film.
+He is working with John Coquillon, the cinematographer who brought such wizardry to Straw Dogs, and with three editors; indeed, the editing process took a full seven months, completed just down the hallway from where Paul Hirsch and Marcia Lucas were working on a little SF film called Star Wars.
+The film is slightly flawed – the middle hospital section detracts from the intensity of the scenes at the front, and there is a dream sequence that looks like a Ken Russell parody.
+But at the heart of the film is Peckinpah’s clear-headed view that war is an absurd, sick joke that dehumanises the men that perpetuate it.
 As the final scenes demonstrate, the only possible response to this madness, other than hopeless despair, is hysterical laughter.
-Along with Klimov's Come and See, this is the best war film of the past thirty years, and certainly one of Peckinpah's masterpieces.
+Along with Klimov’s Come and See, this is the best war film of the past thirty years, and certainly one of Peckinpah’s masterpieces.